 Until now, the only social pedagogues working in the UK are those who have trained overseas and taken up positions in social work, social care or related fields.
 Most focus in the UK has been on the potential for social pedagogy in work with looked after children but this has been extended to seeing social pedagogy as a way forward for youth work, family support, support for people with disabilities, practice in schools and early childhood settings and other fields.

 SPPA is now engaged in promoting a qualified and recognised professional workforce for the UK.
 For more information on how you can engage and network in a broader scale, contact SPPA.

 |How can I join SPPA?|

 SPPA is the professional home for social pedagogy in the UK.
 We are a centre of excellence for social pedagogy theory and practice.
 We are working towards professionalising social pedagogy to equip workers with training to provide better care and support to children, young people and adults, especially those who are disadvantaged or are vulnerable.

-Our membership offer include the following: providing continuous professional development opportunities including conferences, focused learning days and webinars, networking with like-minded people, being part of a growing community, helping us develop and promote excellence in social pedagogy and raising its profile in the UK.
+Our membership offer include the following: providing continuous professional development opportunities including conferences, focused learning days and webinars, networking with like-minded people, being part of a growing community, helping us develop and promote excellence in social pedagogy, raising its profile in the UK and more.

 |Why am I asked to sign a Charter for Social Pedagogy?|